CarineRey/caars/README.md

 CAARS needs in input a sample sheet file.

 This file is composed of 10 tabulated delimited columns with headers:
-  * Sample ID: an unique identifiant (3 capital letters is recommended)
+  * Sample ID: an unique identifier (3 capital letters is recommended)
   * Sample species name: the species of the sample
   * Reference species name: A reference species to annotate the sample.
   * Path for a single-end RNA-seq run : Single *fastq* or *fasta* file path (authorized extension: .fa, .fasta, .fq, .fastq)